 Q. Are there a lot of different tumor markers I need to watch out for?

 A. No, not really.
 Certain markers are tracked in certain situations; depending on your diagnosis, there may not be any tumor markers to watch for; or your doctor may get a baseline before treatment, with a comparison afterwards, to see if the treatment was effective; or you may have your markers tracked consistently, as in the case of metastatic cancer.

 Let's take a look at the various tumor marker tests, and how they're used:

 At diagnosis: During analysis of your tumor, the pathologist will test for hormone receptivity (estrogen and progesterone, a.k.a.
 ER/PR); and for the presence of the HER2-neu protein.

 Other tests might include one for the presence of ki-67 protein; an Oncotype-DX test, to test for elevated levels of 21 different proteins; and the uPA and PAI-1 tests, similar to the Oncotype test.

-The ER/PR test determines if your cancer needs hormones to grow; if it does, you’ll be able to take hormone therapy drugs to help prevent recurrence.
+The ER/PR test determines if your cancer needs hormones to grow; if it does, you'll be able to take hormone therapy drugs to help prevent recurrence.
 The HER2-neu test predicts how aggressive the cancer is.
-An HER2+ result mans you’ll be responsive to Herceptin, a drug that helps prevent recurrence.
+A HER2+ result means you'll likely be responsive to Herceptin, a drug that helps prevent recurrence.

 A. Well, this is where it gets a little murky.